-It isn’t easy to see the poverty in our own backyards if we are not living in it.
+SPIRIT explores service and ways to put our faith into action this week It isn’t easy to see the poverty around us if we are not living in it.
 People living without what they need don’t want us to see what is happening.
-Most of us want to help if we do see others, especially young people our own age, in tough situations.
+Most of us, especially young people our own age, want to help if we do see others in tough situations.
 We serve God when we serve our neighbors.
-Some people have the means to donate money; other people donate time and talents.
-This week’s SPIRIT explores service and ways to put our faith into action.
-The song “In The Name Of Love” is a powerful song about what it means to be called to a higher purpose or cause.
-It’s also a challenge to move us into action.
+Some people have the means to donate money; some donate time and talents.
+“Higher Love” is a powerful song about what it means to seek out purpose and to respond to Jesus’ call to serve others.
+It challenges us to move into action.